New sounds In an old car. Restoring classic car radios in the Bay Area

-There are companies that can still restore and repair that beautiful old car stereo.
+There are companies in San Jose that can restore and repair that old car stereo!

 Where would we be without the car stereo?

 Strolling through San Jose in the Bay Area, you may see a beautiful classic car, polished and shining in the Californian sun.
 The outside is just the beginning.
 More time, effort and money has probably been spent restoring this classical beauty's interior, including that old car radio!